PMoquette/Mini_Project_1/README.md

 Researched the game.

 Step 4:
-Choose which elements I want to include in my version, such as: do I want to draw the hangman?
+Chose which elements I would like to include in my version, such as: do I want to draw the hangman?
+(No).
 Do I want to give the player the option to guess the whole word if they so wish?
+(Yes).
+What are the consequences if they guess the wrong word?
+(Game Over).
+Do I want to add a turn counter?
+(Yes!)<br/>
 All this depends on time constraint, so I will get back to this step later once I have the basics down.

 Step 5:
 Pseudo-code